EarthDefine/Stack-Exercise/README.md

 ## Submission Instructions

 - Push your project to a private GitHub repository
-- Share the link with us once complete
 - We'll walk through your codebase together during your onboarding